agathoklisx/libved/README.md

    be dependable from compiler's version which valgrind's version should adjust.

    Also uncountable segmentation faults were diagnosed and fixed thanks to gdb.

-   The library code can be compiled as a shared or as a static library, with gcc, clang and tcc.
  */

 /* Buildind and Testing: